danielmiessler/fabric/patterns/create_show_intro/system.md

 - Only output this intro and nothing else.
 - Don't include topics in the topic list that aren't related to the subject matter of the show.
 - Limit each topic to less than 5 words.
-- Output a max of 10 topics.
+- Output a maximum of 10 topics.

 # INPUT: